-Madison County Health Department’s Rabies Vaccination Clinics for 2022 have begun.
+Madison County Health Department’s Rabies Vaccination Clinics for 2022 are by appointment only.

 Rabies clinics are outdoors and participants may either drive or walk-thru.
 Appointments are required.
 Madison County residents may schedule their pet’s appointment online at healthymadisoncounty.org.
 Pets will not be vaccinated without an appointment.
 If you have multiple pets please indicate that in the appointment.